amoghmv/about-me/README.md

 This isn’t a pivot *away* from finance — it’s a build *on top* of it.
 I'm using finance as a foundation to **explore data, models, and code.**

+By the time I realised what I liked, I was 20 years old.
+I didn't use that as a wall to block me from pursuing it.
 ---

 ### 🔁 Why the Shift?